Inside the $10 million cyber lab trying to break Apple’s iPhone

 Vance is happy to have Barr raise the profile of an issue he’s been trying to resolve.
 But he remains a little wary.
 “I’ve been sued by the president, so there’s certain things where we’re on the opposite side and there’s other things where we are on the same side,” he says.
 “If the goal is to raise awareness around the issues sufficient to move senators and congressmen and women to pass legislation then I think it’s a net good thing.
 To the degree that it moves people the other way I think it’s a bad thing.”

 In the end, Vance just wants prosecutors to have all the tools available to do their jobs.
 “You entrust us with this responsibility to protect the public,” he says.
-“At the same time, they”—Apple and Google—”have taken away one of our best sources of information.
+“At the same time, they”—Apple and Google— “have taken away one of our best sources of information.
 Just because they say so.
 It’s not that some third party has decided, this is the right thing for Apple and Google to do.
 They just have done it.”
 He believes there should be a balance between protecting user privacy, getting justice for victims of crimes, and not thwarting the ability of prosecutors to do their jobs.
 “It’s corny,” he continues, “but me and every one of my assistants take an oath when they start their jobs.
 It’s not just like showing up at Goldman Sachs.
 It’s a different responsibility.”

 Vance says it’s not fair that Apple and Google get to set these rules unilaterally.
 “That’s not their call,” he concludes.
 “And it’s not their call because there’s something bigger here at issue rather than their individual determination of where to balance privacy and public safety.
 What’s bigger is you’ve got victims and you’ve got a law enforcement community who have strong imperatives that should be recognized and balanced equally with the subject decision-makers by the heads of Apple and Google.
 Today, I think it’s unbalanced.”